Empain group: Belgium and France

 The first line was along the Meuse between Liège and Jemeppe, operated by a subsidiary of the Compagnie Générale des Tramways à Voie Étroite.

 After the Belgian state created the Société Nationale des Chemins de Fer Vicinaux, Empain made most of his investments in the French market.

 Starting in 1883 he created a series of local lines in France.

 In 1891 Empain became interested in electric power, and created or participated in various electric tramways in France, Belgium and Russia.

 The Compagnie russe française de chemins de fer et de tramways was founded in Brussels in August 1896 with administrative offices in Paris and Saint Petersburg with the purpose of investigating construction of railways in France, Russia and other countries.

-In France it developed the Paris Métro (Compagnie du chemin de fer métropolitain de Paris), Tramways électriques nord-parisiens, Tramways de Bourdeaux, Electricité de Paris and Chemin de fer du Calvados.
+In France it developed the Paris Métro (Compagnie du chemin de fer métropolitain de Paris), Tramways électriques nord-parisiens, Tramways de Bordeaux, Electricité de Paris and Chemin de fer du Calvados.
 In December 1904 the Compagnie russe-francaise was absorbed by the Compagnie générale de Railways et d'electricité, which Empain had founded in Brussels.

 Empain's enterprises involved various holding companies, which were open to outside investors: